jkenney0501/dbt_superstore_dim_model/README.md

 ## Define Sources

 Fisrt thing we do is define our sources in a source.yml file.
-This allows us to use the ```sql{{ source() }}``` function to create dependencies in dbt.
+This allows us to use the ``` {{ source('schema', 'table name) }}``` function to create dependencies in dbt.
 This step is crucial to setting up a good foundation for your project.

 Sources example: (On a real project, I would most likely set up a separate test file for my sources).